b2io/talks/netjets-user-group/slides.md

 - Today, we're going to be talking about the future of web development at NetJets
 - Included in that is a new group called the Web CoE
 - Web CoE is a group of people who are working to move the state of web development forward
-- One of the ways to do that is identifying projects to POC new tools and techniques
-- Current project is a partial ETM redesign where we are 'reinventing' trip management part of ETM
+- Domain of CoE is app server to browser in context of web apps - not web services

 ----